lucified/minard-backend/docs/api/api-notification.md

 # Notification API

-The notification API deals with JSON API notification resources, which have the following attributes:
+The notification API deals with JSON API notification resources.
+Notification resources represent notification settings that apply either to a [project](api-project.md) or a team.

+Notification resources have the following attributes:

 *Attributes*:

 Name|Type|Description
 ----|----|-----------
+`type`|"flowdock"&#124;"hipchat"|Type of activity
-`type`|string|Type of activity.
-Valid values are "flowdock" and "hipchat" `team-id`|string|Project id (only for team-scoped notifications) `project-id`|string|Project id (only for project-scoped notifications) `flow-token`|string|Flow token (only for `flowdock`) `hipchat-auth-token`|string|Hipchat authorization token (only for `flowdock`) `hipchat-room-id`|string|Hipchat room id(only for `hipchat`)
+`team-id`|string|Project id (only for team-scoped notifications) `project-id`|string|Project id (only for project-scoped notifications) `flow-token`|string|Flow token (only for `flowdock`) `hipchat-auth-token`|string|Hipchat authorization token (only for `hipchat`) `hipchat-room-id`|string|Hipchat room id(only for `hipchat`)

 ## Add notification configuration